Signatures of Jet Drift in QGP Hard Probe Observables: Methodology.

-A perturbative calculation of parton drift and energy loss requires input for the mean free path $\lambda$ and Debye mass $\mu$.
-The Debye screening mass is $ \mu \approx gT \sqrt{1 + {N_f}/{6}}$ where we use $N_f = 2$, and by definition ${\lambda}^{-1} = \sigma_{q} \rho_{q} + \sigma_{g} \rho_{g}$, with $\sigma_{q}$($\sigma_{g}$) the total cross section for the hard parton to interact with a quark (gluon) in the plasma and $\rho_{q}$($\rho_{q}$) the density of quarks (gluons) in the medium.
-Here, $\sigma$ is chosen to be the total Gyulassy-Wang cross section $\sigma_{GW}$, modeled after static scattering centers in the medium~\cite{Gyulassy:1993hr}, and the cross sections and partial quark and gluon densities are taken from~\cite{Sievert:2019cwq}, which approximates the medium as an ideal gas of gluons and quarks.
+A perturbative calculation of parton drift and energy loss requires input for the mean free path $\lambda$ and Debye screening mass $\mu$.
+The latter reads $ \mu \approx gT \sqrt{1 + {N_f}/{6}}$ where we use $N_f = 2$, and by definition ${\lambda}^{-1} = \sigma_{q} \rho_{q} + \sigma_{g} \rho_{g}$, with $\sigma_{q}$($\sigma_{g}$) the total cross section for the hard parton to interact with a quark (gluon) in the plasma and $\rho_{q}$($\rho_{q}$) the density of quarks (gluons) in the medium.
+Here we use the Gyulassy-Wang cross section modeled after static scattering centers in the medium~\cite{Gyulassy:1993hr}, and the cross sections and partial quark and gluon densities are taken from~\cite{Sievert:2019cwq}, which approximates the medium as an ideal gas of gluons and quarks.
 It should be noted that the identified parton number densities $\rho_q (\rho_g)$ are not provided by the hydrodynamic equation of state and are necessary to compute the various flavor-dependent channels of jet-medium interactions.
 We set $\lambda\to\infty$ when the medium cools below the hadronization temperature, which is chosen to be $T_{had}=155$ MeV.
+We note that this conservative assumption removes the potential effect of late-time interactions where collective flow, and thus drift, is strongest.